 Arts & Entertainment

-"Tuacahn" comes from a Mayan word meaning "Canyon of the Gods."
-Built in the shadow of 1500-foot spectacular red rock cliffs, the Tuacahn Amphitheater and Center for the Arts was created to awaken the nobility of the human soul and transmit light and hope to people everywhere through arts and education.
+"Tuacahn" is an adaptation from the Mayan word meaning Teotihuacan, meaning "Canyon of the Gods."
+Built in Padre Canyon and surrounded by 1500-foot spectacular red Navajo Sandstone cliffs, the 2,000 seat Tuacahn Amphitheater was created to awaken the nobility of the human soul and transmit light and hope to people everywhere through arts and education.

 During the early 1900's to the mid 1920's, the Social Hall was called the "Opera House" because of the many operettas and vaudeville shows that were presented.
 It functioned for 50 years as the center of Southern Utah's cultural activities.
-A generation of pioneers cast their heavy loads aside and laughed, cried smiled and cheered.
+A generation of pioneers cast their heavy loads aside and laughed, cried, smiled, and cheered.

 In the 1930's the Social Hall/Opera House was sold and used as a sugar beet seed cleaning plant for many years.
 Later, it was abandoned -- not a fitting end for such a grand lady.
 The laugher, once gone, has now returned to this historic place.
 The Opera House is a theater-in-the-round and home of the St. George Musical Theater, now in its seventh season, showcasing local residents' professional performances in popular plays and musicals.
 The Social Hall is also a place to have a root beer float with the mayor as part of the city's Heritage Day celebration!